-Always remember that specific rules apply to equal pay between women and men where pay or benefits are part of the worker's contract of employment.
-If the reason for a difference in pay or benefits is or might be the worker's sex, in other words, the fact that they are a man or a woman, you should read the information at page 24: 'Making sure you are giving women and men equal pay and benefits' to understand what the rules are.
+Don't forget that specific rules apply to equal pay between women and men where pay or benefits are part of your contract of employment.
+If the reason for a difference in pay or benefits is or might be your sex, in other words, the fact that you are a man or a woman, you should read 'When your employer decides about pay and benefits', on page 21 to understand what the rules are.

-Are you an employer?
+Are you a worker?

-This guide calls you an employer if you are the person making decisions about what happens in a work situation.
-Most situations are covered, even if you don't give your worker a written contract of employment or if they are a contract worker rather than a worker directly employed by you.
+This guide calls you a worker if you are working for someone else (who this guide calls your employer) in a work situation.
+Most situations are covered, even if you don't have a written contract of employment or if you are a contract worker rather than a worker directly employed by your employer.
 Other types of worker such as trainees, apprentices and business partners are also covered.
+If you are not sure, check under 'work situation' in the list of words and key ideas.
 Sometimes, equality law only applies to particular types of worker, such as employees, and we make it clear if this is the case.